 What Types of 3D Architecture Are Used In Planning Applications?

 Verified View Montages

 Verified view montages (VVMs) are technical images that accurately show the visual impact of a proposed development.
-VVM generally range in distance from medium to long range and can take in protected views.
+VVM generally ranges in distance from medium to long-range and can take in protected views.

 Including a set of verified view montages in a planning application has become the industry standard and norm in Ireland.

 They are included as part of the planning application.
 Presentation photomontages and CGIs provide clients, design consultants, and the planning authorities with an accurate and photorealistic representation of the quality in the design and finish of the scheme.

 BRE Daylight & Sunlight Assessments: